diagrid-labs/dapr-cloudflare-queues/README.md

     `Created queue dapr-messages.`

-## 2. Create a consumer CloudFlare worker
+## 2. Create a consumer Cloudflare worker

 You can either create a new *consumer* worker by following steps 1-3, or use the existing *consumer* worker in this repository and continue from step 4.